cloudfour/cloudfour.com-patterns/CONTRIBUTING.md

 ## Overriding source code previews in Storybook

 For most stories, we are able to generate a twig source code snippet for Storybook to display automatically.
-In some edge cases, the source code snippet cannot be generated automatically, so the JS that was passed to `<Story>` is shown instead.
+When stories use `useEffect` or other hooks, the source code snippet cannot be generated automatically, so the JS that was passed to `<Story>` is shown instead (there may be other cases where this happens as well).
 In those cases, you can manually pass the source code to `<Story>`:

 ```jsx
 import { makeTwigInclude } from '../../make-twig-include';